Navient settlement: Will my student loans be forgiven?

 Navient made a settlement deal with 39 states to cancel student loan debt of students with private loans after being accused of predatory lending practices and giving out the loans to students who would not be able to pay them off.

-Following the settlement, Navient released a brief statement regarding the claims that lead to the lawsuits, and announced they’d cancel loan balances for thousands of borrowers.
-Despite the settlement, the company maintains the claims were unfounded, and that the settlement is to avoid additional expenses of time and cost in court actions.
+Following the settlement, Navient released a brief statement regarding the claims that lead to the lawsuits, announcing they’d cancel loan balances for thousands of borrowers.
+Despite the settlement, the company maintains the claims were unfounded and that the settlement is to avoid additional expenses of time and cost in court actions.

 “Navient will cancel loan balances of approximately 66,000 borrowers with certain qualifying private education loans that were originated largely between 2002 and 2010 and later defaulted and charged off,” a Navient statement said in part.
 “Navient will notify the affected borrowers and co-borrowers shortly after the agreements receive final court approvals.”